jreo03/modern-blitz3d-car-demo/README.md

 <img width="1280" height="600" alt="  12_01_2026 1_18_24 am" src="https://github.com/user-attachments/assets/763c9036-3940-4a9c-877b-9f9109195e91" />

 main script is test.bb

 you need the bullet physics api wrapper .dll and .decls for this project to work: https://www.blitzbasic.org/forum/topic.php?id=438

-files you may not want to redistribute commercially (borrowed assets):
+## files you may not want to redistribute commercially (borrowed assets):
--assets\LFS_road_noise.wav -- recorded from Live for Speed -assets\LFS_skid -- recorded from Live for Speed
+- assets\LFS_road_noise.wav -- recorded from Live for Speed
+- assets\LFS_skid -- recorded from Live for Speed

-other assets are mine, licensed under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/deed.en)
+other assets are mine, (CC BY 4.0: https://creativecommons.org/licenses/by/4.0/deed.en)

--all .bb code files mentioned in this list are subject to CC0-1.0 (https://creativecommons.org/publicdomain/zero/1.0/deed.en) include\maths.bb buildcar.bb test.bb
-test_drawimage.bb

-- github.com/jreo03, blitzbasic.org/forum/topics.php?user=2033
+include\BlitzBullet.bb is from the physics wrapper link and are NOT subject to CC0-1.0